JohannesOehm/FhirExtinguisher/README.md

 This project's goal is to simplify data analysis on HL7 FHIR by easing conversion of the hierarchical structure into a flat list for analysing R DataFrames.

+## Video manual
+If you're a lazy reader, you can also watch a short presentation on [Vimeo](https://vimeo.com/479525872)!

+## Alternatives
 There are alternative ways to do this:
 * Using [Cerner Bunsen](https://github.com/cerner/bunsen), you can load FHIR resources as DataFrames in Spark and query them using Spark-SQL.
  The main advantage is that you can use the full set of SQL operations like JOIN, etc., but You have to export